UCAS-John/mini-phone/README.md

 Yo my name is Gavin, My coding calling is breaking others code.
 The amount of times I have broken code isnt even funny.
 I found to many errors but there fixed (I think.)

 My name is John, and I am 17 years old.
-I am an intelluctual and help a lot with others.
+I help a lot with others.
 I also strangely have the ability to read other peoples minds and get things done before they even ask.